Sahand1993/CraigslistPrice/README.md

 HOW TO USE:

+1. Make sure you have "pillow" installed (pip install pillow) in order to use the Python GUI

-1. START ELASTIC SEARCH
+2. START ELASTIC SEARCH

-2. START THE USER INTERFACE:
+3. START THE USER INTERFACE:
 Run elasticsearch/SearchGUI.py

-3. WHAT TO ENTER IN THE SEARCH FIELDS:
+4. WHAT TO ENTER IN THE SEARCH FIELDS:

 Query (optional field): Specify the search (brand, model, color, description - whatever you want)